filyp/whisper-simple-dictation/README.md

 .venv/bin/pip install -e .
 ```

+Then, depending on whether you want to run locally or remotely, do one of the following:

 ### Remote on Groq API
 ```
 echo gsk-... > ~/.config/groq.token
 ```
 Where `gsk-...` is your Groq API token.
-It's also possible to run on OpenAI's API, but it's much slower than Groq and Groq has a generous free tier.
+(It's also possible to run on OpenAI's API, but it's much slower and Groq has a generous free tier.)

 ### Local
-Then, if you want to run locally, run:
 ```
 .venv/bin/pip install -e ".[local]"
 ```